-The pros of car rental insurance are that it makes it cheaper to claim if your rental car gets damaged, and the monthly premiums are usually low.
+The pros of car hire insurance are that it makes it cheaper to claim if your rental car gets damaged, and the monthly premiums are usually low.

-The main downside is that insurance for car hire could end up costing you more than you save.
+The main downside is that car hire excess insurance could end up costing you more than you save.
 And, if the hire car gets damaged, you might need to do two claims.
 Usually the car hire company manages the primary claim but you might have to be involved in it.
 Then you’d have to do a second claim to get your excess charge back.

 One of the easiest ways way to get a good deal on care hire insurance is to avoid getting it from your car hire company.
 That’s because it’s almost always more expensive, and you can usually find a better deal by shopping around.

-To be able to find the best deal, compare car hire excess insurance options.
+To be able to find the best deal on car hire excess insurance, compare deals online.
 Get as many quotes as you can to help you find the best car hire excess insurance at the best price.
 Click on ‘see deal’ at the top of this page to get quotes through our partner.

 Once you’ve done your car hire excess insurance comparison, it’s a good idea to read some car hire excess insurance reviews too.